-As consistent with applicable law (e.g., OMB Circular A-102), the Grant may be terminated if funds allocated to the Coordinating Board should become reduced, depleted, or unavailable during the Grant term, and to the extent that the Coordinating Board is unable to obtain additional funds for such purposes.
+As consistent with applicable law (e.g., OMB Circular A-102), the Grant may be terminated if funds allocated to the Coordinating Board should become reduced, depleted, or unavailable during the Grant Term, and to the extent that the Coordinating Board is unable to obtain additional funds for such purposes.
 The Coordinating Board shall negotiate efforts as first consideration and if such efforts fail, then the Coordinating Board shall immediately provide written notification to the Awarded Applicant of such fact and the Grant shall be deemed terminated upon receipt of the notification, and neither party shall have any further rights or obligations hereunder.
 Awarded Applicant shall not incur new obligations after the effective date of termination and shall cancel as many outstanding obligations as reasonably practicable.
-The Coordinating Board shall this RFA or any provisions herein be construed to extend the duties, responsibilities, obligations, or liabilities of the State of Texas or the Coordinating Board beyond the then existing biennium.
+The Coordinating Board shall be liable for costs incurred up to the time of such termination.
+Under no circumstances shall this RFA or any provisions herein be construed to extend the duties, responsibilities, obligations, or liabilities of the State of Texas or the Coordinating Board beyond the then existing biennium.